 Water clarity has two main components: turbidity (suspended materials such as algae and silt) and true color (materials dissolved in the water) (Shaw et al., 2004).
 Water clarity gives an indication of the overall water quality in a lake.
 Water clarity is typically measured using a Secchi disk (black and white disk) that is lowered into the water column on a tether.
-In simple terms, the depth at which the disk is no longer visible is recorded as the Secchi depth.
+The depth at which the disk disappears is noted and then the disk is slowly brought up to where it is just visible again and the depth noted.
+The mean value between these two measures is recorded as the Secchi depth.